MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/public-data-sources/navteqna.md

 # NAVTEQNA

 > [!CAUTION]
 > The NAVTEQNA data source will be shutting down on **July 6, 2020**.
 After that date, any solution using the Bing Spatial Data Services [Query API](../query-api/index.md) to search data from NAVTEQNA will return an error message.
-A replacement datasource is in the works and this documentation will be updated with further details once the replacement datasource is available for use.
+A replacement data source is in the works and this documentation will be updated with further details once the replacement data source is available for use.
 For a potential alternate solution, consider using the [Local Search API](../../rest-services/locations/local-search.md), which returns a list of business entities centered around a location or a geographic region.

 The NAVTEQNA data source contains information about points of interest (POIs) in North America.
 You can query this data source by using the Bing Spatial Data Services [Query API](../query-api/index.md) and any Bing Maps Key.